RenderKit/oidn/doc/api.md

 device-accessible data (`devPtr` argument) with the `oidnSetSharedFilterImage` function.
 Regardless of whether a buffer or a pointer is specified, the data *must* be accessible to the device.
-The easiest way to guarantee this regardless of the device (CPU or GPU) is using buffer objects.
+The easiest way to guarantee this regardless of the device type (CPU or GPU) is using buffer objects.

 In both cases, you must also specify the name of the image parameter to set (`name` argument, e.g. `"color"`, `"output"`), the pixel format (`format`